sgolebiewski-intel/openvino/src/frontends/onnx/README.md

 ONNX Frontend implements an interface common to all frontends defined in the [Frontends API](../common/include/openvino/frontend).
 For backward compatibility reasons, the ONNX importer API (more lower-level abstraction approach) is still maintained.
 You can find it in the [ONNX Importer](./frontend/include/onnx_import/onnx.hpp).

 The API of ONNX Frontend can be called directly.
-It is also used internally by [Model Optimizer](../../../tools/mo) during the conversion from ONNX to Intermediate Representation (IR).
+It is also used internally by [Model Conversion API](../../../tools/ovc) during the conversion from ONNX to Intermediate Representation (IR).
 The capabilities of ONNX Frontend are used by the [ONNX Runtime via OpenVINO Execution Provider](https://onnxruntime.ai/docs/build/eps.html#openvino).

 Both `C++` and `Python` tests are implemented for the ONNX Frontend.
 Read the [ONNX Frontend tests](./docs/tests.md#onnx-frontend-testing-places) page for more details.

 ## Architecture